 Fix: The best fix here is to remove the agent from the job and add it again so that it creates new ID, or restart the job run on the Agent, which is basically the same.
 Do not attempt to copy ID file from another job or another peer.

 Reason: Another possible reason for missing ID file is that the job was created BEFORE mounting the drive where job should keep the data.
 As a result, the ID file is hidden below the mount point.

 Fix: It is recommended to unmount the drive, remove .sync/ID file, mount it again and re-add agent to the job; or use "Restart on agents" button in the job run.

 3. Share's identifying .sync/ID file is broken

-Fix: It's highly advisable not to point the agent into same directory for different job.
-The fix here is to reorgranize the jobs so that agent syncs different directories with each job.
+Fix: It's highly advisable not to to use same folder for two different jobs on same Agent.
+Reorganize the jobs so that agent syncs different directories with each job.
 You might want to contact support to get help on how to achieve your setup goals.

-It's also possible that the ID file was just corrupt and is now filled with rubbish symbols or zeroes.
+Reason: It's also possible that the ID file was just corrupt and is now filled with rubbish symbols or zeroes.

 Fix: Remove the agent from the job and add it back again for ID file to be recreated; or use "Restart on agents" button in the job run.